Kata-Teamm8s/SysopsSquad-Archit-Kata/project-proposal.md

 ## Current Implementation

-A monolith app, consising of User Interface, Business Logic and Database layers.
+A monolith app, consisting of User Interface, Business Logic and Database layers.

 The main modules of the system are customer information, internal user management, login and notification, reporting and ticket related logic (includes ticket workflow logic, survey and knowledge base).